The Servants: Twenty-first century

 Cherry Red Records released a 2006 retrospective of The Servants, called Reserved.
-The compilation features all of the releases prior to the Disinterest album plus Peel session tracks and demos.
+The compilation features all of the releases prior to the first album plus Peel session tracks and demos.
+More reissues followed.
+The "brilliantly-titled" Hey Hey We're the Manqués (Cherry Red, 2012) is a seventeen-track album released at the same time as Small Time, containing demos and rehearsal versions of first-album material.

-Westlake and Haines played live together for the first time in twenty-three years at the Lexington, London N1 on 4 May 2014.
-Westlake and band played at an NME C86 show on 14 June 2014 in London to coincide with Cherry Red’s expanded reissue of C86.
+Westlake and Haines played live together for the first time in twenty-three years at The Lexington, London N1 on 4 May 2014.
+Haines plays guitar on Westlake's 2022 album My Beautiful England.